M. Adela Eads: Political career

 Eads described her legislative priorities as children, education and local issues.
 During her career, she opposed state taxes on income, capital gains and dividends, and supported low-interest rates for municipal water companies.
 She focused on keeping the Torrington branch of the University of Connecticut open and established the Office of the Child Advocate in the state.
 In 1995, she led the passage of the bill nicknamed UConn 2000, which gave the university $1 billion to improve the university.
 She credited her efforts with including money for a court house in Litchfield County in the state bond proposals and with the decision of the Board of Higher Education to offer four year degrees at the Hartford, Torrington and Waterbury branches of the University of Connecticut.
 She backed the establishment of CT-N. She expressed that she did not identify as a feminist, although she supported abortion rights and voted in 1999 against a ban on partial-birth abortion.

 She retired from the state senate in 2000, when she was succeeded by the Republican Andrew Roraback.
 She was the longest serving female legislator at the time of her retirement.
 She received the Prescott Bush Award, the state Republican party's highest honor.

 Later life and legacy

 Eads suffered from macular degeneration and in late 2001, she was diagnosed with lung cancer.
 Her husband died the same year at the age of 91.
 Eads died on July 8, 2003, at Sharon Hospital in Kent.
-Following her death, Governor Rowland ordered the state flags to half-mast until her internment.
+Following her death, Governor Rowland ordered the state flags to half-mast until her interment.
 In 2016, the board of trustees of the University of Connecticut voted unanimously to rename the Litchfield County Extension Center after Eads.
 The main building on the former Torrington campus previously bore her name.